Exorga, Inc. - Consultants in Organic Chemistry and Molecular Modeling

 Further, the extraordinary capabilities of StruMM3D ensure that you don’t have to write connectivity lists/tables for molecules displayed by StruMM3D.
 StruMM3D does this automatically, without your help!
 So the subsequent calculations by QVBMM simply CANNOT be flawed by the common errors that we find in most “human-generated” connectivity lists, like misses hydrogen bonds, or incorrect bond types.

-We regret to inform you that the QVBMM module no longer comes as a stand-alone program.
+We regret to inform you that the QVBMM module is no longer available as a stand-alone program.
 However, StruMM3D can now be run in batch mode (you can minimize the structure energies of a directory full of files while you go fishing!).

-Why use Molecular Mechanics, rather than ab initio Molecular Orbital calculations?
+Why use Molecular Mechanics, rather than QM ab initio Molecular Orbital calculations?

 Just in case you hesitate to give credence to the views below, you should note that these views are also expressed in a different forum, an article displayed at the ChemWeb website, that actually tries to promote ab initio calculations.